Kate O'Connor (athlete): Career

+O'Connor has been coached since childhood by her father Michael.

-Aged 17, O'Connor competed for Northern Ireland at the 2018 Commonwealth Games, finishing eighth in the heptathlon.
+O'Connor was born in Newry, County Down in Northern Ireland, but raised in the neighbouring town of Dundalk, County Louth in the Republic of Ireland, around 12 miles from her birthplace.
+At 17, she competed for Northern Ireland at the 2018 Commonwealth Games, finishing eighth in the heptathlon.

 She won a silver in the heptathlon at the 2019 European Athletics U20 Championships in Borås, Sweden.

 O'Connor won a silver medal competing in the heptathlon at the 2022 Commonwealth Games, her first senior medal, behind Katarina Johnson-Thompson.

 She qualified for the heptathlon at the 2023 World Athletics Championships, finishing in 13th place.

 O'Connor became the first Irish heptathlete to compete at an Olympics when she finished 14th at the 2024 Summer Olympics.

 She set a new Irish indoor pentathlon record of 4,683 points at the Tallinn Combined Events meeting in Estonia in February 2025.

 O'Connor won a bronze medal in the pentathlon at the 2025 European Athletics Indoor Championships after winning the 800m race, setting 4 new personal bests in the long jump, high jump, 60m hurdles and in the 800m.

 She claimed a silver medal in the pentathlon at the 2025 World Athletics Indoor Championships in Nanjing, China.

 She became World University Games champion in 2025.

 O'Connor won a silver medal in the heptathlon at the 2025 World Athletics Championships in Tokyo, Japan, setting a new national record of 6,714 points in the process and registering five personal bests across the seven events.

+In March 2026, O'Connor won a bronze medal in the pentathlon at the 2026 World Athletics Indoor Championships in a new Irish record score of 4839 points.

+She won gold representing Northern Ireland at the 2026 Commonwealth Games in heptathlon, 291 points ahead of Great Britain's Jade O'Dowda in second.
+17 days later, she won gold again, this time for Ireland at the 2026 European championships in the heptathlon, edging Netherlands' Emma Oosterwegel by 38 points in a new national record of 6,751 points.
+The win in Birmingham brought her run of successive medals in successive combined events competition to seven.

 Personal life

-O'Connor began studying at Sheffield Hallam University in 2019, and graduated in 2022 with a degree in sport development with coaching.
-O'Connor is coached by a group led by her father Michael.
-She is in a relationship with Irish tax expert Graham Murray.
-O'Connor completed a master's degree in Communication and Public Relations at Ulster University in 2025.
+O'Connor began studying at Sheffield Hallam University in 2019 and graduated in 2022 with a degree in sport development with coaching.
+O'Connor completed a master's degree in Communication and Public Relations at Ulster University in 2025 and graduated in Belfast in December 2025.

 Although raised in Dundalk and a member of Saint Gerard's Athletic Club, O'Connor was born in the nearby city of Newry, in County Down, Northern Ireland.
-She is eligible to represent Northern Ireland at the Commonwealth Games.
+She is therefore eligible by birth to represent Northern Ireland at the Commonwealth Games.
+As athletes from Northern Ireland are automatically eligible to represent either the Great Britain & Northern Ireland team, or Ireland in World Athletics events, representing Northern Ireland does not affect her eligibility to represent Ireland in other competitions.